tatewallin/conference-app/README.md

 Fix - Update package.json.  add -p xxxx to specify a diff port # as 3001 is already in use

-Issue - when attempting to push changes to my github , `git ssl certificate problem: unable to get local issuer cert` Fix - For this repo only, ran the following command `git --config --local http.sslVerify false`
+Issue - when attempting to push changes to my github , `git ssl certificate problem: unable to get local issuer cert` Fix - For this repo only, ran the following command `git config --local http.sslVerify false`

 Issue - Connection refused on start up after attempting to integrate to my personal org playground Fix - Disconnect from F5